EmileHbrt/Plm_comparaison/example/README.md

 # Informative_csv example

-this code is used to obtain an informative csv with the best prediction of Plmsearch for each unknowed CK in Cyanorak
+This code is used to obtain an informative csv with the best prediction of Plmsearch for each unknowed CK in Cyanorak.

 # Plm_compare.py example